apache/pekko/docs/src/main/paradox/event-bus.md

 @@@ note

 The event stream is a *local facility*, meaning that it will *not* distribute events to other nodes in a clustered environment (unless you subscribe a Remote Actor to the stream explicitly).
-If you need to broadcast events in an Akka cluster, *without* knowing your recipients explicitly (i.e. obtaining their ActorRefs), you may want to look into: @ref:[Distributed Publish Subscribe in Cluster](distributed-pub-sub.md).
+If you need to broadcast events in a Pekko cluster, *without* knowing your recipients explicitly (i.e. obtaining their ActorRefs), you may want to look into: @ref:[Distributed Publish Subscribe in Cluster](distributed-pub-sub.md).

 @@@